-Let us help you brainstorm some ideas for what activities you can do on Halloween.
+Let us help you brainstorm for what activities you can do on Halloween.
 A costume is not the only thing you need to think about.
 There are parties, photos, sweet treats, and some decor to consider!

 Trick-or-treating is great fun.
 If you don’t want to be the pregnant lady waddling down the street collecting candy, have a party at home!
 Place different treats and sweets in Halloween-themed containers (even more fun if they’re shaped like houses!).
 That way, you’re not left out, and you still have plenty of reason to buy lots of sweet treats, even if you can’t eat them.

 Everyone loves a haunted house!
 However, being pregnant on Halloween means you have to be a little more cautious.
 Instead of going to a super-scary haunted house, make your own at home!
 Decorate your house with spider webs, ghost dolls, spooky music, skeletons, and whatever else you can find.
 Keep in mind, no heavy lifting allowed!
 Have someone else do the hard work for you.

 You can even add a bit of glow in the dark paint around the house.
 Throw in some glitter here and there to catch the light, and you’re all set!

 The tradition of carving a pumpkin is perfect for soon-to-be moms.
 Make sure to add a baby pumpkin, or try to find a pumpkin that looks pregnant!
 How’s that for festive?
 Once the carving is done, place a tea light or a glow stick in the pumpkin and let it light the way to your haunted house.